 In the USA, CBD Oils come with and without THC.
 So it’s a little more complicated here.
 Although medical cannabis (with THC) is legal in some states in the USA, all airports are controlled under federal law.
 This means that if, for example, you bought CBD Oil with THC in Colorado, you can’t fly with it.
 That’s because under federal law THC is illegal in the USA.

-However, if you’re flying with a 0.05% THC CBD Oil like KLORIS CBD, you aren’t breaking any laws.
-It’s still going to be important that your bottle clearly states this.
+However, the good news is that CBD has been removed from the controlled substances list by the DEA so if you’re flying with a THC-free CBD Oil made from hemp, like KLORIS CBD, you aren’t breaking any laws.
+It’s still going to be important that your product clearly states this.
 There’s also a chance that a misinformed officer at the airport doesn’t understand the difference between the two products.
 It won’t land you in jail, but it could slow you down and they may take it off you.

-TAKING CBD ON A PLANE IN THE ASIA, AFRICA & REST OF WORLD
+TAKING CBD ON A PLANE IN ASIA, AFRICA & REST OF WORLD

-CHECK WITH LOCAL AUTHORITIES BEFORE YOU TAKE CBD ON A PLANE IF YOU’RE NOT SURE
+CHECK WITH LOCAL AUTHORITIES BEFORE YOU TAKE CBD OIL ON A PLANE IF YOU’RE NOT SURE